Azure-Samples/azure-spring-apps-multi-zone/docs/install-test.md

 ## 5. Test your setup

-You can test your setup by going to your app through your Front door hostname in the browser.
+You can test your setup by going to your app through your Application Gateway hostname in the browser.
 The hostname is part of the Terraform output.
 You should see the "Hurray~Your app is up and running!" page.

 ## 6. Extra: Deploying the Spring Petclinic application